Management of attention deficit hyperactivity disorder: Amphetamine

 Amphetamine is a chiral compound which is composed of two isomers: levoamphetamine and dextroamphetamine.
 Levoamphetamine and dextroamphetamine have the same chemical formula but are mirror images of each other, the same way that a person's hands are the same but are mirror images of each other.
-This mirror difference is enough to produce a small difference in their pharmacological properties; levoamphetamine has a slightly longer half-life than dextroamphetamine, but dextroamphetamine is a more potent central nervous system stimulant.
+This mirror difference is enough to produce a small difference in their pharmacological properties; levoamphetamine has a slightly longer half-life and confers greater peripheral effects than dextroamphetamine, whereas dextroamphetamine is a more potent central nervous system stimulant.
 Although it is effective in reducing primary ADHD symptoms such as hyperactivity and inattention, multiple adverse side effects presented.
 Included in these were headaches, anxiety, nausea and insomnia.

 Five different amphetamine-based pharmaceuticals are currently used in ADHD treatment: racemic amphetamine, dextroamphetamine, lisdexamfetamine, and two mixed enantiomer products (Adderall and Dyanavel XR).
 Lisdexamfetamine is an inactive prodrug of dextroamphetamine (i.e., lisdexamfetamine itself does not do anything in the body, but it metabolizes into dextroamphetamine).
 Adderall is a proprietary mixture of (75%) dextroamphetamine and (25%) levoamphetamine salts, which results in very mild differences between their effects.
 Dyanavel XR contains a similar mixture.
-Adderall begins to work before dextroamphetamine because of levoamphetamine.
-Levoamphetamine also provides Adderall with a longer clinical effect than dextroamphetamine.
-Some children with ADHD and comorbid disorders respond well to levoamphetamine.
+Levoamphetamine-containing mixtures may result in longer clinical effects, relative to enatiopure dextroamphetamine, due to levoamphetamine's longer half-life.
+Some children with ADHD have been reported to respond better to medications containing levoamphetamine.
+Amphetamines are modestly more effective than methylphenidate but report more side effects.

+Clinical research indicates that amphetamine's treatment efficacy for ADHD may vary depending on menstrual cycle phase, possibly due to fluctuations in female sex hormones.
+In menstruating individuals with ADHD, subjective and behavioral responses to amphetamine appear to be heightened during the follicular phase (i.e., when estrogen levels are higher), and reduced during the luteal phase (i.e., when progesterone is elevated); subjective responses to amphetamine appear to correlate positively with plasma or salivary estrogen concentrations.
+Some preliminary observational evidence suggests that treatment response to amphetamine may be improved in affected individuals when doses are adjusted according to menstrual cycle phases, but randomized controlled trials have not evaluated this practice.

 Methamphetamine

+Methamphetamine, prescribed as its dextrorotatory enantiomer dextromethamphetamine under the brand name Desoxyn, is a second-line psychostimulant for ADHD in the United States.
+Despite having a similar therapeutic mechanism of action as first-line medications containing amphetamine, the prescription of dextromethamphetamine for ADHD is rare due its relatively greater reinforcing potential, in addition to the comparable efficacy and presumably greater safety of methylphenidate and amphetamine.
 The body metabolizes methamphetamine into amphetamine (in addition to less active metabolites).
 A quarter of methamphetamine will ultimately become amphetamine.
 After comparing only the common ground between dextroamphetamine and dextromethamphetamine, the latter is said to be the stronger stimulant.